 5. Keep your blooms out of direct sunlight.
 Sunlight warms the water, making it a breeding ground for – you guessed it- BACTERIA.
 Cool water and shade and the flowers have it made! 🙂

-I’ve been following these 5 tips RELIGIOUSLY and my peonies have lasted almost a MONTH!
+I’ve follow these 5 tips RELIGIOUSLY and my peonies have lasted up to a MONTH!
 That is a far cry from my shameful previous record of a week!

-Hope you found these tips useful, and as always, we’d love to hear from you so be sure to hit us up on instagram or send us an email at firstname.lastname@example.org !
+Hope you found these tricks useful, and as always, we’d love to hear from you, so be sure to hit us up on instagram or send us an email at firstname.lastname@example.org !